Get Winter Ready

 - If you would like further advice or support on forming a community group and developing a flood plan you can contact the Environment Agency at [email protected]

 Electricity North West owns, operates and maintains the North West’s electricity network.
 Occasionally planned and unplanned power cuts do happen and for many customers, being without power can cause extra difficulties that might affect their daily needs.
-By signing up to our Priority Services Register they can provide extra support to ensure you’re safe and comfortable until the power is back on.
+By signing up to their Priority Services Register they can provide extra support to ensure you’re safe and comfortable until the power is back on.

 This is a FREE service and some of the benefits include: